 "Thank you, Sirs and Madam.
 Magister and Magus.
 Professor," Gwen stood from the seat and curtsied and bowed once more.
 She turned on her heels and stalked from the chamber, her heart pounding as the tension drained from her body.

 Richard hailed her outside.
 "Did it go well?"

 Gwen honestly had no idea, but the instructors had appeared to be impressed.

-“I think so.
+"I think so.
 No one tried to shut me up."
-She smiled at Richard, her earlier annoyance dispelled by the psychological stress of the viva voce.
+Gwen spoke, then shook out her over-tense body.

 "Richard Huang, are you ready to proceed?"
 The Proctor motioned for Richard to enter.

-“I shall return.”
-Richard winked and entered the room.
+"I shall return."
+Her cousin winked and entered the room.